tomhel/Chip-86/README.md

 #### Basic blocks

 Basic blocks is a common concept in code compilation.
 A basic block has only one entry point and only one exit point.
+In a simple implementation code blocks are equivalent to basic blocks.

 ### Chip-8 system